6 Important Things You Should Do Before You Sell Your Car

 This is probably something you were already planning to do to some degree but the point is, just removing your old stuff and trash doesn’t do the trick.
 You really need to clean the car extremely well.
 A clean car sells faster and sometimes even gets you a little more money because buyers just think it looks like it’s worth more.

 Don’t forget to wipe down surfaces like the steering wheel and turn signal.
-Anything you touch often and needs a little extra love to look as new as possible.
+Anything you touch often needs a little extra love to look as new as possible.
 You’ll also want to make sure your windows are spotless and the windshield is clean and crack-free.

-While you’re cleaning don’t forget those hidden areas like your trunk and glove box.
+While you’re cleaning, don’t forget those hidden areas like your trunk and glove box.
 The point of this tip is just to make sure the car leaves nothing for the buyer to visually be turned off by.
 You only have one chance to impress the buyer with their first glance at your vehicle.
 Don’t let them have the advantage of finding one tiny surface imperfection.

 2. Get It All Together

 If you have service records make sure you have them handy.
 You’ll also want to have any records of the manufacturer’s warranty fixes that have been taken care of.
-Make sure your oil change sticker is up to date.
+Make sure your oil change sticker is up-to-date.
 Keep in mind that buyers want to see that your car has been well cared for.
-If they have questions about who serviced your car be ready to provide that information too.
+If they have questions about who serviced your car, be ready to provide that information too.

-As long as you have everything together and ready to go there shouldn’t be any hiccups to this part of the process.
-In addition to your service records don’t forget that you’ll want to make sure you have your title and that it’s free and clear if you’re selling to an individual buyer.
+As long as you have everything together and ready to go, there shouldn’t be any hiccups to this part of the process.
+In addition to your service records, don’t forget that you’ll want to make sure you have your title and that it’s free and clear if you’re selling to an individual buyer.

 Also, make sure to look into how your state handles license plates.
-Some states have “forever plates” meaning you’ll need to remove those before the car is given to the new owner as they’re under your name no matter which vehicle you drive.
+Some states have “forever plates,” meaning you’ll need to remove those before the car is given to the new owner, as they’re under your name no matter which vehicle you drive.

 Sell Your Car1